Andre Chase

-Chance Barrow (born April 22, 1989) is an American professional wrestler he is currently signed to WWE, where he performs for the NXT brand under the ring name Andre Chase (often referred to as Mr. Chase).
+Chance Barrow (born April 22, 1989) is an American professional wrestler.
+He is best known for his tenure in WWE, where he performed for the NXT brand under the ring name Andre Chase.
 He is a former two-time NXT Tag Team Champion.

 Barrow was previously known by the ring name Harlem Bravado where he teamed with his brother Lance Bravado working for Ring of Honor and Pro Wrestling Noah as the Bravado Brothers.

 Professional wrestling career

 Ring of Honor (2008–2012)

 Barrow and his older brother Houston trained at Ring of Honor (ROH)'s Wrestling Academy under the tutelage of Delirious in 2008.

 Barrow debuted for ROH in September 2009 as Harlem Bravado alongside his brother Lance Bravado as The Bravado Brothers, and over the next several months they competed in dark matches, facing wrestlers including Tony Kozina and Anthony Nese.
 Their first match as part of the main roster was at the 8th Anniversary Show, where they were defeated by The Kings of Wrestling (Chris Hero and Claudio Castagnoli).
 They entered the Tag Wars 2010 tournament, reaching the semi-finals before losing to the Dark City Fight Club of Kory Chavis and Jon Davis.
 Following losses to teams including Future Shock (Adam Cole and Kyle O'Reilly) and Grizzly Redwood and Andy Ridge, they developed a winning streak beginning in January 2011, which lasted until they were beaten by Future Shock at Supercard of Honor VI on May 21.
 At Tag Team Turmoil 2011, the Bravados entered the tournament to determine the next challengers to the ROH World Tag Team Championship.
 They defeated the Briscoe Brothers (Jay and Mark Briscoe), but lost to Future Shock in the final.
 On September 17, the Bravado Brothers appeared on their first ROH pay-per-view Death Before Dishonor IX, when they were part of a three-way elimination match against The Young Bucks and Future Shock; the Bravados were the first team eliminated.
 In November, the duo lost to the Briscoe Brothers in a qualifying match for the Survival of the Fittest tournament.
 At the Final Battle 2011 pay-per-view, the Bravado Brothers were part of a tag team gauntlet match to determine the number one contenders to the ROH World Tag Team Championship, but were the first team eliminated by Caprice Coleman and Cedric Alexander.

 The Bravado Brothers returned to ROH at Unity in April 2012, defeating The Young Bucks.
 The following month, they challenged Wrestling's Greatest Tag Team (Shelton Benjamin and Charlie Haas) for the ROH World Tag Team Championship.
 They won the match by disqualification, and so did not win the championship.
 They competed only sporadically for ROH throughout mid-2012, including a loss to Coleman and Alexander at Glory By Honor XI, which was their last ROH appearance.